Our work on mini-publics is part of a range of on-going work focused on participative decision-making, community engagement and governance.

 As well as speaking directly before the Commission, Dr Escobar gave written evidence and also provided a research briefing, co-authored with Dr Stephen Elstub from Newcastle University, on Deliberative innovations: Using ‘mini-publics’ to improve participation and deliberation at the Scottish Parliament.

-What Works Scotland is working with the Scottish Parliament to advise on ways to develop these ideas from the Commission.
+What Works Scotland worked with the Scottish Parliament to advise on ways to develop these ideas from the Commission.